acikek/hazard-diamond/README.md

 > **Note**: You'll know if the diamond was edited successfully when the hammering sound effect plays.
 - When you're done editing a Hazard Diamond, sneak-interact on the entity while holding a honeycomb to **wax** it.
     - Interacting with the entity at this point will bring up the same screen in an **immutable** state.
-- If you have [WTHIT](https://modrinth.com/mod/wthit) installed, you can view the Hazard Data outside of the screen.
+- If you have [WTHIT](https://modrinth.com/mod/wthit) installed, you can also view the Hazard Data in the tooltip.

 ## 📚 Library